 (Description of variables in formula).

-Hematocrit

-Blood used from hematocrit samples was collected at the end of the experiment when the temperature treatment was 31.5°C, XX days after the final PHA immunocompetence trial had been completed.
-Microcapillary tubes were used to collect XX ul of blood from the caudal vein.
-Collected blood samples were centrifuged at XXX rpm for XX seconds to separate red cells from blood plasma.
-The proportion of blood volume occupied by red blood cells (hematocrit) was recorded by usinga ruler to first measure the space of the microcapillary tube that was occupied by the total blood volume (packed red blood cells and blood plasma), followed by measuring the space occupied by just packed red blood cells.
-Hematocrit scores were calculated using the following formula:

-hematocrit=packed red blood cellstotal blood volume

 Statistical analysis

-Generalized linear mixed effect models were used to model metabolic, immunocompetence, enzyme activity, and hematocrit responses within Cairns and Mackay region fish to temperature treatments.
-All metabolic models were run using a gaussian distribution, unless otherwise stated.
-To model metabolic responses including NAS, RMR, and MMR, independent variables including, region and temperature were modelled as an interaction and fish mass (centered) was used as a covariate.
-Individual identification codes for each fish were used as a random factor due to repeated measures.
-The model for resting metabolic rate included the additional covariate of testing runtime.
-The same variables included in the GLMM used for metabolic rates, were used for modelling PHA immunocompetence response and enzyme (lactate dehydrogenase) activity.
+Generalized linear mixed effect models were used to test the aerobic metabolic physiology, immune response, hematocrit and enzyme activity responses within Cairns and Mackay region fish to temperature.
+All aerobic metabolic models were run using a gaussian distribution, unless otherwise stated.
+To model metabolic responses including MO2Routine, MO2Max, and AS, independent variables including, region and temperature were modelled as fixed factors with an interaction and fish mass (centered) was used as a covariate.
+Individual identification codes for each fish were used as a random factor due to the repeated measures design.
+The model for MO2Routine included the additional covariate of testing runtime.
+The same fixed variables of region and temperature were included in the modelling PHA immunocompetence response and enzyme (LDH) activity.
 However, for the PHA swelling response model instead of a gaussian distribution, a gamma distribution was used with an inverse link.
 For the enzyme analysis for lactate dehydrogenase model tissue mass (centered) was used instead of fish mass.
 To model the (combined region) correlation between lactate dehydrogenase activity and temperature, temperature was modelled as a continuous numerical variable and third order polynomial, tissue mass (centered; fixed), and individual fish identification codes as a random factor.
 Hematocrit was modelled as a linear regression with percent packed blood cells as the dependent factor and region as an independent variable.

 All statistical analysis was conducted in R (v 4.2.2).
 GLMMs were run using the ‘glmmTMB’ function within the ‘glmmTMB’ (v.1.1.5).
 Model selection occurred using the function ‘AICc’ via the ‘MuMin’ (v.1.47.1).
 Visual and statistical performance of models was checked via both the ‘check_model’ function in the ‘performance’ (v.
 0.10.0) package and the ‘simulateRedisuals’ and ‘testResiduals’ functions in the ‘DHARMa’ (v.
 0.4.6) package.
 The ‘emmeans’ (v.
 1.8.2) package was used to extract estimated marginal means from models that were used to tested for statistical significance.
 All figures were made using the ‘ggplot2’ (v.
 3.4.0) package.